Tamarix Tetrandra Hedging

 Tamarisk, Tamarix tetrandra, is a large shrub or small tree.
 It produces masses of little pink flowers in May and June that are often likened to coral.
-It is a good hedge plant for seaside areas (we often put it in our mixed coastal hedging packs), but we think it is at its best when it is allowed to grow freely as a specimen shrub, when it can be pruned hard immediately after flowering to encourage lots of beautiful plumes of new growth the following year.
+It is a good hedge plant for seaside areas but we think it is at its best when it is allowed to grow freely as a specimen shrub, when it can be pruned hard immediately after flowering to encourage lots of beautiful plumes of new growth the following year.

 History & uses of Tamarix tetrandra: